cpezzato/panda_simulation/README.md

 - More realistic camera simulation from datasheet of ensenso camera + barrel distortion

 ## TODO
-- Clean up the code and run tests
+- Clean up the code

 ## Description